 - With further training or qualifications you might be able to move into a different area of computer work, such as programming (see the Software Engineer or Programmer job profile).

-If you are considering a career in IT why not take a look at the TechFuture Careers website developed by the Tech Partnership, the Sector Skills Council for Business and Information Technology?
+If you are considering a career in IT why not take a look at the TechFuture Careers website.
 You will find the video case studies of workers and general information on the industry useful.

 The following organisations may be able to provide further information.